Neoshamanism: Differences between shamanism and neoshamanism

 Scholars have noted a number of differences between traditional shamanic practices and neoshamanism.
 In traditional contexts, shamans are typically chosen by a community or inherit the title (or both).
 With neoshamanism, however, anyone who chooses to can become a (neo)shaman, although there are still neoshamans who feel that they have been called to become shamans, and that it wasn't a choice, similar to the situation in some traditional societies.

 In traditional contexts, shamans serve an important culturally recognized social and ceremonial role, one which seeks the assistance of spirits to maintain cosmic order and balance.
 With neoshamanism, however, the focus is usually on personal exploration and development.
-While some neoshamanic practitioners profess to enact shamanic ceremonies in order to heal others and the environment, and claim a role in modern communities that they believe is analogous to the shaman's role in traditional communities, the majority of adherents practice in isolation and the people they work on are paying clients.
+While some neoshamanic practitioners profess to enact shamanic ceremonies in order to heal others and the environment, and equate their role in modern communities with the shaman's role in traditional communities, the majority of adherents practice in isolation and the people they work on are paying clients.

 Another difference between neoshamanism and traditional shamanism is the role of negative emotions such as fear and aggression.
 Traditional shamanic initiations often involved pain and fear, while neoshamanic narratives tend to emphasize love over negative emotions.
 And while traditional shamanic healing was often tempered with ideas of malevolence or chaos, neoshamanism has a psychotherapeutic focus that leads to a "happy ending."
 Harner, who created the neoshamanic practice of Core Shamanism, goes so far as to argue that those who engage in negative practices are sorcerers, not shamans, although this distinction is not present in traditional societies.

 Although both traditional shamanism and neoshamanism posit the existence of both a spiritual and a material world, they differ in how they view them.
 In the traditional view, the spirit world is seen as primary reality, while in neoshamanism, materialist explanations "coexist with other theories of the cosmos," some of which view the material and the "extra-material" world as equally real.

+Cacao ceremonies

+In ancient Mesoamerican cultures, cacao was revered as a sacred plant, central to rituals aimed at connecting with the divine.
+The Maya and Aztec prepared cacao as a bitter beverage, believed to embody a plant spirit that bridged physical and spiritual realms, symbolizing life and fertility.

+In contrast, modern neoshamanic cacao ceremonies adapt these traditions for personal healing and introspection.
+Participants consume "ceremonial cacao" in group settings that integrate meditation, music, and movement to promote emotional release and "heart-opening" experiences, aligning with New Age spirituality's therapeutic focus.